SavrajSian/MIPS-CPU-Verilog/README.md

 >ADDU ADDIU INSTR + TB        : James, Saifullah
 >JR INSTR + TB                : Timur, Savraj
 >Register File + Control      : Andy, Soma

+CPU V0.9 is a 2 cycle mini cpu without store working. will work on that tom and upload V1 which should have it all.